rdalen/Boxify/docs/getting-started.md

 - **Box Lid**

 Both are generated from the common enclosure configuration and the geometry provided by the Adapter Plate.

-The generated enclosure automatically adapts to the selected PCB Type and its associated configuration.

 The Box Lid and Base can be configured with different fastening options.
 Features that are not required by the selected configuration are automatically suppressed.